 Then we simply click with the Move Tool inside the document and drag the contents around with our mouse.
 Watch what happens, though, when I try to drag the photo frame to a different location.
-Photoshop pops open a dialog box telling me it can’t move the contents because the layer is locked:
+Here, I'm trying to drag it towards the upper right of the document:

 Rule 2: No Transparent Pixels

 In a moment, I'm going to open another image and place it inside my photo frame, but the center of the frame is currently filled with white, which means I need to delete that white area before I can place my photo inside of it.
 Normally, when we delete pixels on a layer, the deleted area becomes transparent, allowing us to see through it to the layer(s) below.
 Let's see what happens, though, when I try to delete part of the Background layer.

 First, I need to select the area inside the frame.
 Since it's filled with solid white, I'll select it using Photoshop's Magic Wand Tool.
 By default, the Magic Wand is nested behind the Quick Selection Tool in the Tools panel.
 To get to it, right-click (Win) / Control-click (Mac) on the Quick Selection Tool, then choose the Magic Wand Tool from the fly-out menu:

 With the Magic Wand Tool in hand, I'll click anywhere inside the frame to instantly select that entire white area.
 It's a bit tough to see in the screenshot, but a selection outline now appears around the edges, letting me know the area inside the frame is selected: